Sajadbaster/Arthur-discordbot/README.md

 | /unban <user_id> | Unbans a user using their unique user ID. |
 | /clear <amount> | Deletes a specified number of messages from the current channel. |
 <br>
-Great job getting this far, Sajad!
-This new README.md format will make your project look very professional.
-Keep up the awesome work!